junaidbhura/auto-cloudinary/README.md

 This plugin provides a super simple [Cloudinary auto-upload](https://cloudinary.com/documentation/fetch_remote_images#auto_upload_remote_resources) implementation for WordPress.

-Cloudinary will **automatically fetch and serve the images** from your media library, without you having to worry about the complicated fetch API!
+Cloudinary will **automatically fetch and serve the images** from your media library, without you having to worry about the complicated upload API!
 Just [set up auto-upload](https://github.com/junaidbhura/auto-cloudinary/wiki/Setup) in your Cloudinary settings, enter the details in the plugin's options, and you're all set!

 Easy peasy 😎

+## Why did you build this plugin?

+There already is an **official Cloudinary plugin** available.
+But in my opinion, it's an overkill and takes over the admin UI.
+This plugin aims to be:

+* **Super simple** and light-weight
+* Totally seamless and **out of the way**
+* A flexible tool for **WordPress developers**

+## What is Cloudinary Auto-Upload?

+Cloudinary gives you two options to upload files to it's servers:

+1. The complicated **Upload API** 😱
+2. The super easy and magical **Fetch API** 🎩

+### Upload API

+_TL;DR: Too complicated and in the way_ 👎

+Cloudinary gives you an API, using which, you can manually upload the images to Cloudinary.
+So you'd need an **API key**, etc. The **official plugin** uses this method.
+When you upload an image to the media library, it in turn, uploads it to Cloudinary.
+This could be a problem if you have thousands of **existing images**, and might not be flexible enough to support **custom architecture**.

+### Fetch API

+_TL;DR: Magical_ 👍

+This plugin uses the super easy **Auto-Upload** feature in the **Fetch API**.
+We just tell Cloudinary where to find the files on our server (or on S3 or anywhere on the Internet), and it **automatically downloads** it from there and saves it on to it's servers the **first time you ask for it**, like a CDN would!

 ## What does this plugin do?